danielbcarvalho/smart-nutri/backend/src/modules/auth/AUTH_MODULE_BACKEND.md

 ## Security Considerations

 1. JWT tokens are signed with a secure secret key
-2. Tokens have expiration time
+2. Tokens have expiration time (30 days)
 3. Role-based access control for all protected routes
 4. Password hashing for secure storage
 5. Input validation using DTOs
+6. Logout requires valid JWT token
+7. Client-side token removal on logout

 ## Usage Example